-- Muru-D’s Lean Startups Bootcamp powered by Pollenizer, takes place 27 – 28 May, this is a great opportunity to take time out to explore your business concept while being guided through Pollenizer’s lean startup tools.
+- muru-D’s Get Started presented by Pollenizer, takes place 24 November, this is a great opportunity to take time out to explore your business concept while being guided through Pollenizer’s lean startup tools.
 This session is dedicated to early stage startups at the beginning of their journey.

 - Lean Startup Melbourne, with close to 3000 members this is probably the biggest startup group in Melbourne.
 Monthly events with guest speakers are often full and happen at Inspire 9.

 - Silicon Beach Drinks, is the next biggest group and pulls in a decent monthly crowd who gather to network and have informal chats about startups.

 - Startup Grind Melbourne , part of global startup grind community designed to educate, inspire, and connect entrepreneurs.
 It is powered by Google for Entrepreneur and has regular speaker events.

 - Melbourne Cocoaheads, a monthly gathering to hear presentations on a diverse range of topics related to designing, developing and shipping applications for Apple’s iOS and Mac OSX platforms